 Cash transfers

-Most of Kenya’s direct cash transfer programs are progressive, meaning they provide a higher share of benefits to poorer households relative to their income.
+Most of Kenya’s direct cash transfer programmes are progressive, meaning they provide a higher share of benefits to poorer households relative to their income.
 Figure 4.18 shows the incidence and concentration share curves for cash transfers.
 It shows that all cash transfers are progressive and are pro-poor.
 This is consistent with the objective of social protection—to support the most vulnerable.
-Programs like OPCT and NICHE are especially well-targeted, directing a greater proportion of benefits to households in the bottom three income deciles, which shows strong progressivity.
+Programmes like OPCT and NICHE are especially well-targeted, directing a greater proportion of benefits to households in the bottom three income deciles, which shows strong progressivity.
 Similarly, the CT-PwSD and the HSNP effectively reach lower-income groups, particularly those in the lower half of the income distribution.
 However, although the CT-OVC reaches low-income households, it delivers less to the bottom decile than to some richer deciles, suggesting that some benefits are leaking upward—an issue of imperfect targeting.
 In contrast, NICHE demonstrates very strong targeting, concentrating support on those who need it most.
 The strong targeting is achieved through a combination of poverty-based and categorical targeting, specifically pregnant women and children under three years.
 These findings highlight both the strengths and limitations of Kenya’s social assistance system.
-While most programs are broadly pro-poor, there is room to improve coverage and benefit adequacy, especially for the poorest households.
-Strengthening the targeting of programs like CT-OVC could significantly enhance the equity and impact of Kenya’s social protection spending.
+While most programmes are broadly pro-poor, there is room to improve coverage and benefit adequacy, especially for the poorest households.
+Strengthening the targeting of programmes like CT-OVC could significantly enhance the equity and impact of Kenya’s social protection spending.